 Over the three years of your life at university, there will be a lot of social events you’ll be invited to.
 Whether it’s Freshers’ week, Halloween, a charity event, a house party or a night out with friends – fancy dress will definitely be a fun part of your university experience.

-No matter if you are part of the Students’ Union weekly social events for a sports team or society, almost every week some form of fancy dress was paramount.
+No matter if you are part of the Students’ Union weekly social events for a sports team or society, almost every week some form of fancy dress is paramount.
 And it’s good fun; most people love a good fancy dress theme – myself included!
-The only problem with the fancy dress is that it’s easy to re-use costumes and so it can get a bit samey…

 So here are 5 top tips for hosting a fancy dress themed night as well as attending one: